HandongHCI/HandongHCI.github.io/Courses/StudentProjects/HCI2020S/team23/README.md

 #### 2. Sketch
 ![1st Rough Draft](img/1.png)

 Our 1st Rough Draft Sketches for Sprout

 ![2nd Draft](img/2.png)

 2nd Draft for Sprout

 #### 3. Explanation of Sprout
 ![Intro](img/3.png)

 This is our starting screen

 ![Tutorial](img/4.png)
 ![Tutorial2](img/5.png)

 Our tutorial begins with this slide.

 ![Garden](img/6.png)

 This is an overview of your garden.

 ![Seed](img/7.png)

 Choose a seed that you wish to plant.

 ![3icons](img/8.png)

 We provided 3 icons (sun, moon, and cloud) as a default.
 The sun represents the amount of exercise.
 The moon represents the amount of sleep.
 The cloud represents the amount of water you drank.

 ![gauge](img/9.png)

 The gauge on the left rises everytime you complete a task/mission.
 You can slide down on each icon up to 3 times per day.

 ![bluebulb](img/10.png)

 Slide down on the blue bulb

 ![glow](img/11.png)

 The blue bulb starts glowing indicating that you've succesfully completed your daily mission.

 ![rose](img/12.png)

-Your flower is fully grown !
+Your flower is fully grown!

 ![plant](img/13.png)

 Your Rose is planted in your garden!
 Complete your mission every day to grow your garden.

 #### 4. Source Code File